Analytics overview

 QR Performance

 Focuses only on QR-origin traffic.
 Shows QR scans over time, QR share of traffic, and top QR-enabled links without requiring you to rebuild the same filter every time.
 Growth plans and above can use the dedicated QR Performance page.
-Professional plans also add the live QR heatmap for recent QR scan geography.
+Professional plans and above also unlock the Live QR heatmap, which appears in the QR-filtered Realtime view.

 Pages